 - Expand the Decision category, and then click Decision Table.

-- Click the pyGetCandidateWorkGroupListByDispatchOperator decision table in the @baseclass class and save it to your application ruleset.
+- Click the pyGetCandidateWorkGroupListByDispatchOperator decision table in the @baseclass class and save the table to your application ruleset.

 - For each administrative operator (registration operator), provide a

 comma-separated list of candidate work group IDs.
 All robots registered by a specific operator can be moved between the specified candidate work groups.
-The move command can be entered by Pega Robot Manager users or by a schedule.
-The list of candidate work groups must contain ID of robot's base work group, which is the work group where the robot was assigned when it was first registered.
+The move command can be entered by Pega Robot Manager users or based on a schedule.
+The list of candidate work groups must contain the ID of a robot's base work group, which is the work group where the robot was assigned when it was first registered.
 For more information, see About Decision tables.

 - Click Save.